erroronline1/caro/readme.md

 Technically the application is being usable on any webserver but the use on a public accessible server is **not recommended** as this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security).

+It is strongly recommended to create an additional development environment to test changes and CSV-filters to ensure the application in production environment remaining stable!

 [Content](#content)

 ## Installation